jeanrichardson610/jeanrichardson610/README.md

 Hi 👋 My name is Jean Richardson
 =================================

-UI/UX Designer & Front-end Developer
+Frontend Developer & UI/UX Designer
 ------------------------------------

 I'm UI/UX Designer and Front-end Developer.
 Not only can I now design your next project whether it be web and/or mobile application...I can build it for you.